Murder of Breck Bednar: Perpetrator

 Lewis Daynes was believed to have met Bednar while playing online games.
 The Daily Telegraph described Daynes as a "baby-faced killer" who looked "much younger than his 19 years".
-He was reported by the Daily Mirror to have grown up as an only child.
+According to a report by the Daily Mirror, he had grown up as an only child.
 After his parents separated, he initially lived with his mother until her new husband got a job overseas.
 He then moved in first with his father, then with his grandparents.
 It was reported that he had also been in the care system for an unknown period of time.
 When he was aged 16, Daynes lived alone in a flat owned by his grandparents; his neighbours described him as "reclusive".

 Prosecutor Richard Whittam, QC, told the court, "The prosecution case was that at the time of his murder Breck was aged 14.
 The law makes specific provision for the murder of a child involving sexual or sadistic motivation.
 The prosecution has advanced the case on that basis and anticipate doing that again on the date of sentence".
 Simon Mayo, QC, mitigating, said Daynes had Asperger syndrome, which "affects his ability to make sound judgments".
 Mayo also argued that there was not enough evidence to prove that the murder had been premeditated.

 Upon pleading guilty, Daynes was given a life sentence and will serve a minimum term of 25 years in prison.
 Crown Prosecutor Jenny Hopkins said, "Our case was that Lewis Daynes, even though he was only 18 when he committed Breck's murder, was a controlling and manipulative individual who carefully planned this crime.
 The degree of planning and manipulation by Daynes is shocking and when you consider the young ages of perpetrator and victim, it stands out as one of the most cruel, violent and unusual cases we have dealt with".